doriyan13/learn_module/README.md

 ## Setup -
 In case you use wsl and have problem setup your MongoDB use the command:
-'sudo mongod --dbpath ~/data/db'.
+"sudo mongod --dbpath ~/data/db".

 To start up the React app use the command:
-'npm start'.
+"npm start".

 To start up the Server use the command:
+"node src/Server/serverInitiator".
-'node src/Server/serverInitiator'. (notice that you need to start up the mongo before you start up the server).
+(notice that you need to start up the mongo before you start up the server).